Content Warning: This article mentions self-harm and suicide, which some people may find distressing.

 Missed or undermanaged mental health problems can have lasting negative effects on maternal self-esteem, partner and family relationships, and the mental and social wellbeing of the child (Stein & Pearson et al., as cited in RC Psych 2021).

-The question is: how can perinatal mental illness be recognised so that effective help can be offered early?
+The question is: how can perinatal mental health issues be recognised so that effective help can be offered early?

-Identified risk factors for perinatal mental illness include:
+Identified risk factors for perinatal mental health issues include but are not limited to:

 Personal or family history of mental illness